DNS management software: Background

+To address these hurdles, administrators first developed in-house Perl and Shell scripts for automation.
+This eventually led to the birth of dedicated DNS management software, designed to provide data validation, reduce human error, and automate distribution across server clusters.

 DNS and databases

 While struggling with the challenges of editing zone files, more than a few sysadmins noticed that SQL is a terrific place to store DNS data.
 By moving the Single Source of Truth from text files into SQL, DNS data could be validated and constrained before acceptance into the database.
 Export scripts could convert the SQL to zone files.
 Rsync could replace named-xfer for distribution, increasing security and reducing propagation time.
 Among large hosting providers, it became fashionable to store DNS data in SQL and build a custom interface for managing it. mysqlBind is one such DNS manager.
 It provides a web interface for data input and exports the data to BIND zone files.

-In 2000, Daniel J Bernstein released Djbdns.
+In 2000, Daniel J. Bernstein released Djbdns.
 One of the novel features was that tinydns, the included authoritative DNS server, served DNS directly from a CDB database.
 The cdb had to be compiled from a plain text file whose format was designed to be edited by scripts.
 Tinydns quickly became the second most popular DNS server and a number of DNS managers were released for it, including: VegaDNS, SuaveDNS, and NicTool.

 In 2005, PowerDNS was released.
 One of its features was the ability to serve DNS data directly out of the SQL database, bypassing the export step entirely.
 PowerDNS also spawned a number of DNS managers that provide web interfaces to its SQL data store.